top of page

 ·Sheet music is 3-hole-punched, double-sided, and inserted your three-ring binder

-·A professional or non-professional headshot that represents how you look now: School or photocopied photos are OK.
-(You are not judged on photos-we just want to recognize you!)
+·A professional or non-professional headshot representing how you look now: School or photocopied photos are OK.
+(You are not judged on photos-we want to recognize you!)

 ·FAMILY CALENDAR: So that you can clearly and accurately identify conflicts with the rehearsal schedule.